ruizmr/resume-context-builder/README.md

 Use the sidebar to upload files or point to a folder.
 Download/copy packaged chunks.
 Check "Include in knowledge base" to persist chunks and use the built-in search.

+For smoother live reload and file watching, the `full` extras include Watchdog.

 KB persistence defaults to a local SQLite file at `~/.context-packager-state/context.db`.
 To use a shared DB, set `CONTEXT_DB_URL` before launching, for example on Linux/macOS:
 ```bash
 export CONTEXT_DB_URL="sqlite:////absolute/path/to/context.db"